 Jim: It’s reasonable.

+Ray: I don’t know.
+Anyway, to cut to the chase, the next morning the officials from the town sent word to the jail, and Paul is still there and said, “Let him go.”
+I don’t know if they thought the earthquake was a sign from their gods, or what.
 And Paul says, “What?
 I’m a Roman citizen.
 You beat me without a trial and now you’re just gonna say, ‘go away?’
 I want an official apology and an escort.”
-And now he declares his citizenship when it isn’t gonna do him any good.
-It’s not gonna prevent his beating.
+And now he declares his citizenship, when it isn’t gonna do him any good. (laughter) It’s not gonna prevent his beating.
 It’s not gonna prevent him from being in prison.

 Jim: Yeah, he’d be free.

 Jim: Now why?

 Ray: That’s a good question.
 I think – I think and this is a opinion I found from a number of different thinkers, all the way back to the early church, Paul wanted the validation of his message to be not, “I’m a Roman citizen in this Roman city.
 I don’t want you to listen to me because I’m Roman.”

 Ray: “I want you to listen to me because of the validity of the message.”

 Ray: “But now that you’ve heard the message, and it’s been validated by God Himself, now I’m gonna declare my citizenship, because in this town is a little community of believers; a slave girl; the jailer; his family; Lydia, the dealer in purple and her family.
 And that’s a risky business…